SpiderDave/DavePatcher/README.md

     verbose [on | off]
         Turn verbose mode on or off.
 This prints more information when using various commands.

-If verbose is used without a parameter, off is assumed.
+    annotations [on | off]
+        Turn annotations on or off.

     diff <file>
         Show differences between the current file and <file>